| For

 Special procedures are also required before NGA Limited Distribution

 information may be provided to any foreign government.
+The final responsibility for determining

 whether an individual has a valid need for access to information designated